griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 * `-> BaseArtifact`: This indicates that the method will *return* an object of type `BaseArtifact`.
 Griptape provides various artifacts, including Text, List, Blob, etc. You can learn more about them in the [documentation](https://docs.griptape.ai/en/latest/griptape-framework/data/artifacts/).

 Since we're not using `self`, or `_` in this method, and Python is a dynamically typed language, we don't need to specify what a function will return.
-We could probably be write this method simply as:
+We could probably be write this method as:

 ```python
 def get_current_datetime():